mickcrosse/PERMUTOOLS/README.md

 ## Examples

-All examples shown below can be found in a single M-file called `run_github_examples.m` in the [examples folder](examples), as well as additional M-files with more extensive examples.
+The example code used to generate the results and plots below can be found in [run_github_examples.m](examples/run_github_examples.m), as well as more extensive examples in the [examples folder](examples).

 ### Permutation tests for multivariate data